molovo/live-node-list/README.md

 # LiveNodeList

-An alternative to NodeList which keeps collections up to date when changes to the DOM occur
+An alternative to NodeList which keeps collections up to date when changes to the DOM occur.

 ## Install